MitryDim/fleetman/README.md

 This section checks whether specific resources have been defined for the container.
 If so, they are added to the resources section.
 If not, the default values specified in the global parameters are used.

   - request:
-      - memory: The amount of memory the container requests.
+      - memory : The amount of memory the container requests.
-      - cpu: The amount of processing power (CPU) the container requests.
+      - cpu : The amount of processing power (CPU) the container requests.

   - limits:
-    - memory: The maximum amount of memory the container can use.
+    - memory : The maximum amount of memory the container can use.
-    - cpu: The maximum amount of processing power (CPU) the container can use.
+    - cpu : The maximum amount of processing power (CPU) the container can use.

 #### Secrets